ELEANOR - Barrington Stage Company

 Most interpretive of St. Germain’s treatment is Eleaor’s relationship with her father, the truth of which pains her more than FDR’s wrongs.
 Near the play’s moving end, Eleanor wonders “why can I forgive one (her father) and not the other''.
 Boldest of the drama is Eleanor’s relationship/companionship with journalist Lorena Hink: when Eleanor finally comes round to introducing her in the play, she turns to the audience and admonishes “let’s stop right there.”
 It was Hink who most intimately challenged Eleanor: wasn’t there something more to life than “to be of use”, Eleanor’s raison-d’etre since childhood.

-Harris’s command of St. Germain’s script and Eleanor as character are astonishing.
+Harris’s command of St. Germain’s script and Eleanor as character is astonishing.
 Her patrician accent is spot on, but Harris also plays more than half a dozen characters from tough-talking campaign manager Louis Howe, to French headmistress Marie Souvestre, to a childish Alice Roosevelt, to the fiery Winston Churchill, and more - all the while never losing her voice as Eleanor, i.e. saying the lines as if (as if indeed) Eleanor would be trying to imitate them.
 Harris’s stage movement, and deft use of limited props, is no doubt augmented by the fine, subtle direction of her close friend and actor colleague, Henry Stram.

 It’s hard to watch “Eleanor'' and not be reminded how much public - and private - standards and values have changed since Eleanor’s time.
 St. Germain’s ending underscores that to Eleanor loyalty - on HER terms - prevails.